strongtz/i915-sriov-dkms/README.md

 This package is **highly experimental**, you should only use it when you know what you are doing.

 You need to install this dkms module in **both host and guest!**

+## Required kernel versions
+Required kernel: **6.12.20 ~ 6.17.x**

+For older versions of the kernel (v6.8 ~ v6.12), please use the [2025.07.22](https://github.com/strongtz/i915-sriov-dkms/releases/tag/2025.07.22) release.

+For v6.1 ~ v6.7, please use [intel-lts-v6.1](https://github.com/strongtz/i915-sriov-dkms/tree/intel-lts-v6.1) branch instead.

+It is recommended that to upgrade to a supported kernel, the older branches will no longer be maintained.

 ## Required Kernel Parameters